arbor-sim/arbor/doc/cpp/interconnectivity.rst

     Select connections with source cells matching the indices in the range

-   .. cpp:function:: network_selection destination_cell(std::vector<cell_gid_type> gids);
+   .. cpp:function:: network_selection target_cell(std::vector<cell_gid_type> gids);

-    Select connections with destination cells matching the indices in the list
+    Select connections with target cells matching the indices in the list

-   .. cpp:function:: network_selection destination_cell(gid_range range);
+   .. cpp:function:: network_selection target_cell(gid_range range);

-    Select connections with destination cells matching the indices in the range
+    Select connections with target cells matching the indices in the range

    .. cpp:function:: network_selection chain(std::vector<cell_gid_type> gids);

-    Select connections that form a chain, such that source cell "i" is connected to the destination cell "i+1"
+    Select connections that form a chain, such that source cell "i" is connected to the target cell "i+1"

    .. cpp:function:: network_selection chain(gid_range range);

-    Select connections that form a chain, such that source cell "i" is connected to the destination cell "i+1"
+    Select connections that form a chain, such that source cell "i" is connected to the target cell "i+1"

    .. cpp:function:: network_selection chain_reverse(gid_range range);

-    Select connections that form a reversed chain, such that source cell "i+1" is connected to the destination cell "i"
+    Select connections that form a reversed chain, such that source cell "i+1" is connected to the target cell "i"

    .. cpp:function:: network_selection intersect(network_selection left, network_selection right);